 These are only a few of the many opportunities available in the Chicago area.
 Please look to your local arts centers, museums and community colleges for classes and exhibitions opportunities.
 Select a category below to view opportunities in specific areas of interest:

-- Early College Program – High school students come to the to strengthen their commitment to the study of art and design and develop a strong portfolio for college admission.
+- Early College Program – High school students come to this program to strengthen their commitment to the study of art and design and develop a strong portfolio for college admission.

 - After School Matters – Providing Chicago teens opportunities to explore and develop their talents, while gaining critical skills for work, college and beyond.